wenjian80/stackedit/prereq.md.md

 # Oracle cloud account

-1.A SE trail will be created for the labs.
-You will be given an acccount
+1.You will be using oracle cloud account for the labs.
 2. You use will the Oracle cloud account create 2 compute (1 for master 1 for worker), database, and oracle file system as the nfs.

 # Create 2 compute, Dbaas and Oracle File system